 (1) Appearance: When; how made; withdrawal.
 Except as otherwise provided by statute, a defendant may appear though a summons has not been served upon the defendant.
 Appearance may be made by the service and filing of notice thereof, or by the service or filing of any motion or pleading purporting to be responsive to, or affecting the complaint, except that appearance to satisfy a judgment, when appearance may be made by notation thereof on the judgment docket.
 An attorney may withdraw the attorney’s appearance without obtaining the Court’s permission.
 Such withdrawal will leave a member of the Delaware Bar appearing as attorney of record for the party.
 Otherwise, no appearance shall be withdrawn except on order of the Court.

-(1) In any action involving a claim for personal injuries, the defendant shall file and serve with his answer, answers to the interrogatories appearing in Superior Court Rules Form 30.
+(1) In any action involving a claim for personal injuries, the defendant shall file and serve with his answer answers to the interrogatories appearing in Superior Court Delaware Rules of Civil Procedure Rules Form 30.

-(3) The prerequisites of Rule 5(b)(1) may for a good cause shown be waived by order of the Court.
+(3) The prerequisites of Delaware Rules of Civil Procedure Rule 5(b)(1) may for a good cause shown be waived by order of the Court.